VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Post-Installation-Steps/03-configuring-asset-blob-storage.md

-﻿# Configuring Asset Blob Storage
+﻿# Configure Asset Blob Storage

 Blob is an abstraction that works as a single point of access to all media files in your online store.
 Such files could be product images or attachments, PDF specs, etc., regardless of their location or protocol.

 By default, the platform allows you to configure one of the following blob storage providers:

 * [FileSystem.](03-configuring-asset-blob-storage.md#setting-up-filesystem-asset-storage-in-development-mode)
 * [Azure Blob Storage.](03-configuring-asset-blob-storage.md#setting-up-azure-blob-storage-in-production-mode)

-## Setting Up FileSystem Asset Storage in Development Mode
+## Set up FileSystem asset storage in development mode

 The FileSystem provider uses the local file system to store and provide public access to all media files.
 This mode implements [Static files in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files?view=aspnetcore-6.0) with all files stored within the app local directory.
 The FileSystem storage provides public access to the files via relative URIs.